WVam/toolscript-docs/Basics.md

 	It is important to have no whitespaces between the name, colon, and parameters.

 3. **The parameter brackets []**
-	The parameter brackets are used to define the space for parameters in instructions.
+	The parameter brackets are used to define the space for parameters in Instructions.
 Single parameters are split using the pipe "\|" symbol.

 4. **The Instruction brackets <>**
 	The Instruction brackets are used for (and inside) Container Instructions to contain the Regular Instructions.
-They are also used for statements in Cross Examinations.
+They are also used for statements in Cross-examinations.

 5. **The hybrid brackets {}**
 	Within these brackets are parameters which may be values or Regular Instructions.
 Separated with "\|", like Regular Instructions.